-7.12 Sample checking
+7.12 Respond to any queries

-Once you have submitted your sample declaration form to your contractor, and they are happy to receive your separate sample and mailing files, the contractor will undertake their own internal checks on the data.
+Once you have submitted your sample file to your contractor, they will undertake their own internal checks on the data.
 You may well get some queries from your contractor so please respond to these quickly as they cannot submit the sample file to us in the Co-ordination Centre until they have resolved those queries with you.